LiquifiedSteel/One_Wacky_Week-EDA_Solo_Project/README.md

 - The `home` link navigates the user to the home page.
 - When a user is logged in a `Log Out` button will appear and when clicked will log out the user.

-How Navbar looks on Desktop
+The first image here is how the Navbar looks on desktop, the second it how it looks on mobile.
-![screenshot of the navbar on a desktop screen](./public/wireframes/navExp.png) How Navbar looks on Mobile
+![screenshot of the navbar on a desktop screen](./public/wireframes/navExp.png)
-.

 ![screenshot of the nabar on a mobile device](./public/wireframes/navCond.png)

 The Home/Landing page is the first page that a user will see